mgrebenets/boost-xcode5-iosx/README.md

 =====
 ###### Using Xcode5 (armv7, armv7s, arm64, i386, x86_64)

+> For a better way to build the framework using `Makefile` checkout [makefile](https://github.com/mgrebenets/boost-xcode5-iosx/tree/makefile) branch of this repository.

 ### Boost Source
 Script will download source code tarball if it isn't available in the root directory.